Japan PM Abe: will not comment on market moves

 “I don’t want to comment on market movements,” said Abe, speaking during a joint news conference with French President Francois Hollande, who is on a three-day visit in Tokyo.

-Stock and currency markets in recent days have taken some wind out of “Abenomics,” a policy prescription of sweeping fiscal and monetary expansion aimed at breaking years of deflation and reviving the world’s third-biggest economy <FRX/>.
+Stock and currency markets in recent days have taken some wind out of “Abenomics,” a policy prescription of sweeping fiscal and monetary expansion aimed at breaking years of deflation and reviving the world’s third-biggest economy.